Restorative Dentistry – Des Plaines, IL

 Restore and Refresh Your Smile

 Your teeth are made from a substance that’s even stronger than your bones, but over time they can still become worn down or broken.
-Luckily, Dr. Patel has multiple ways to address dental damage, including crowns and fillings made out of tooth-colored materials that match the rest of your grin.
-As soon as you realize that you have a tooth that needs repair, call Brite Smiles right away to schedule a consultation with our team.
+Luckily, Dr. Patel has multiple ways to address smile damage, including dental crowns and fillings made out of tooth-colored materials that match the rest of your grin.
+As soon as you realize that you have a tooth that needs repair, call Brite Smiles right away to schedule a consultation with our dental team to discuss options for restorative dentistry in Des Plaines, IL.

 Why Choose Brite Smiles for Restorative Dentistry?